MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ## Business continuity decisions

-To maintain business continuity, define the Service Level Agreement for the infrastructure and your application.
+To maintain business continuity, define the service level objective (SLO) for the infrastructure and your application.
+To learn more about SLOs, see [Recommendations for defining reliability targets](/azure/well-architected/reliability/metrics).
 For information about monthly uptime calculation, see [SLA for Azure Kubernetes Service (AKS)](https://azure.microsoft.com/support/legal/sla/kubernetes-service/v1_1/).

 ### Cluster nodes